venkatdas/Interview_preparation/react/18 - pure components react.md

 - PureComponent is similar to Component but it skips re-renders for same props and state.
 - Class components are still supported by React, but we don’t recommend using them in new code.

+- PureComponent is a subclass of Component and supports all the Component APIs.
+Extending PureComponent is equivalent to defining a custom shouldComponentUpdate method that shallowly compares props and state.
 - Example

 ```js